 This set of over 40 papers collected from over 15 Lean construction practitioners, offers their professional perspective and advice on Lean implementation.
 These papers, presented in chapter format, are intended to encourage discussion, learning and experimentation.
 They will help direct readers further along their learning journey.

-This set of documents was produced by the LCI Standards Committee to help members with Last Planner® implementation.
-Last Planner® is a production planning system designed to produce predictable work flow and rapid learning in programming, design, construction and commissioning of projects.
-Last Planner® was developed by Glenn Ballard and Greg Howell.
+This set of documents was produced by the LCI Standards Committee to help members with Last Planner System® implementation.
+Last Planner System® is a production planning system designed to produce predictable work flow and rapid learning in programming, design, construction and commissioning of projects.
+Last Planner System® was developed by Glenn Ballard and Greg Howell.
 LCI licenses the use of these processes to various organizations, including most recently the Associated General Contractors of America.

 This comprehensive set of materials was developed by Universal Health Services (UHS), representing the best and most complete owner’s manual to Lean project delivery that the group has encountered.

 Published by the Charles Pankow Foundation.

 This guide is the result of a collaborative writing process between five IPD subject-matter experts that made up the guide’s core team.
 Much of the content found in this guide derived from the conversations that took place at the IPD Advisory Council workshop on May 2, 2017.